What is a reverse split?

 3. To remain on options exchanges

-Suppose a company’s stock price falls too low for options trading on it.
-In that case, hedge funds and wealthy institutional investors who invest billions of dollars in the market and hedge positions through the options market might lose interest.
+Hedge funds and wealthy institutional investors use options to invest and hedge – but like stock exchanges, many options markets require minimum share prices.
 If fund managers can’t hedge their long positions, they could sell the stock due to delisting from an options exchange.